ecwyne/hydra-plugin-rpc/README.md

 # Hydra-RPC (WIP)
 Create and consume remote procedure calls in hydra with ease.
-## Requirements
-Hydra-RPC requires node >= 7.6 as it uses async/await.

 ## Install
 Not published on npm yet, for now you'll need to clone the repo.
 ```shell